jackkershaw/vital-signs/README.md

 - manage metadata dynamically for better SEO and user experience.

 - see are.na channel

+- wordpress hosting

+  - Use bluehost, sign up in your name and details.

 - When finished site:
   - Github Org - Vital Signs